-The Minuteman III missiles are deployed over a 12,600-square mile area in three states covering eastern Wyoming, western Nebraska and northern Colorado.
+The Minuteman III missiles are deployed over a 9,600-square-mile area in three states covering eastern Wyoming, western Nebraska and northern Colorado.
 They are dispersed in hardened silos to protect against attack.
 Regardless of the demands, the men and women of the 90th Missile Wing remain poised to accomplish their vital mission – to defend America with the world's premier combat-ready intercontinental ballistic missile force.

 It was on the branch of the South Platte River, three miles west of what is today Cheyenne that Fort D. A. Russell was established in 1867.
 In 1927, the last cavalry units left the installation.
 In 1930, President Hoover issued a proclamation changing the name of the post to Fort Francis E. Warren, honoring Wyoming's territorial governor and first state governor.
 Warren was a U.S. Senator for 37 years.
 He received the Medal of Honor when he was 19 for heroism during the Civil War.
 The installation became an Air Force base in 1947.
 Warren was initially used as a training facility.
 In 1958, the 4320th Strategic Missile Wing was established.
 The wing became the 90th Space Wing on October 1, 1997 and was renamed to 90th Missile Wing July 1, 2008.
 For more history visit the installation's homepage.

 F.E.
 Warren AFB services DoD personnel including active duty Air Force, Naval Reserve, Army Guard and Air National Guard to include their families; all civilian personnel working on the installation; and retirees to include their families.

 Cheyenne has over 62 thousand people living in and around the local community.
 Elevation is over 6,000 feet.

 Cheyenne Municipal Airport services the city and surrounding community.
 There are no shuttles to/from the airport to the installation.
-Rental cars are available at the airport – it is suggested that you make reservations in advance by calling AVIS at 1-800-331-1212 or local 307-632-9371.
+Rental cars are available at the airport.
+Be sure to make reservations in advance by calling AVIS at 800-331-1212 or local 307-632-9371.
 It is customary to have your sponsor meet you and your family when you arrive and provide private transportation to the installation.
 Please arrange this directly with your sponsor.